 The Bursar/Accounts Office is where the students and their parents pay tuition and fees and receive information on payment dates and payment plans.
 Responsibility for meeting college costs rests with the student and the student's family.
 It is also the student's responsibility to follow up on financial paperwork to ensure everything is in order.

-Computers are an integral part of every program at NYIT and they are essential tools for success in every career as well as in one’s personal life.
+Computers are an integral part of every program at NYIT and they are essential tools for success in every career as well as in one's personal life.
 It is essential to your academic success that you have a strong working knowledge of computers and the software they run, particularly the individual applications in the Microsoft Office suite.
-Computing workshops for students are offered by the Office of Technical Assistance.
+Computing workshops for students are offered.

 Some majors require highly specialized computing capabilities, including special-purpose software applications.
 These are available in dedicated computer labs located on campus.
 The labs are open for student use according to program directives.
 See program coordinator for details on access to these labs.